-- 1. Be dressed and groomed appropriately for the school setting and/or school-sponsored events in a way that promotes a safe environment conducive to teaching and learning - Be covered with no undergarments, midriffs or cleavage showing.
+- 1. Be dressed and groomed appropriately for the school setting and/or school-sponsored events in a way that promotes a safe environment conducive to teaching and learning - 2.
+Be covered with no undergarments, midriffs, or cleavage showing.
 This applies to all scholars, irrespective of gender or gender identity - 3.
 Wear clothing that allows them to sit and move around comfortably without showing the above mentioned undergarments or body parts - 4.
 Wear appropriate footwear at all times.
 House slippers are not permissible - 5.
 Be permitted to wear head coverings for religious or medical purposes only - 6.
 Wear jewelry that will not present a safety hazard to themselves or others or cause excessive wear or damage to school property or the property of others in the school - 7.
-Be permitted to wear clothing with loops but national states of a second state of the second states tates of th
+Be permitted to wear clothing with logos, but not images that advertise or promote drugs, alcohol, tobacco, gang activity/affiliation, racism, sexism, or any other type of prejudice, bias, or discriminatory language/activity